rahulmadhavan/chirp-java/README.md

   - you will see that they have all discovered each other
-  - To understand the apis provided by chirp have a look at the [chirp-example](chirp-example)
+  - To understand the apis provided by chirp-core have a look at the [chirp-example](chirp-example)